 I treated myself to a nice new Soldering Iron this week - a temperature controlled model from Maplin as well as a set of universal test leads which have already come in handy.
 The new iron makes desoldering when salvaging components a great deal easier!

-The nice thing is, as well as the PCB all components, and building instructions, they also come with full schematics - making it an easy job to hack them.
+The nice thing is, as well as the PCB, all components, and building instructions, they also come with full schematics - making it an easy job to hack them.
 One criticism of the K4001 is tht it fails to suggest goggles in the “right tools” section.
 They have obviously not read our Safety guide.
-It is worth having goggles when cutting objects - and this is more safe as well as effective than just pointing things away.
+It is worth having goggles when cutting legs from components, as this is more safe and effective than just pointing things away.
 Equally, PCB clamps, or “helping hands” clamps are highly recommended when soldering in components.

-I will then desolder the volume control trimpot from the signal generator, and replace it with a nice pot with a knob on the outside of the case.
-The choice of signals is currently set with a jumper, which I will replace with a 4 way dip switch or slider switch mounted on the case again.
-I also intend to see if i can introduce a method of altering the timing of the signals - both the frequency as well as the duty ratio.
+I will replace the volume control trimpot on the signal with a nice potentiometer and a knob on the outside of the case.
+The choice of signals is currently set with a jumper, which I will replace with a 4 way dip switch or slider switch mounted on the case.
+I also intend to introduce a method of altering the frequency and duty ratio of the signals.

-This cost around £40 or £50 in total, which is significantly cheaper than a commercial function generator (which are easily a few hundred pounds), and much simpler (and safer) than using a PC sound card.
+This project cost around £40 or £50 in total, which is significantly cheaper than a commercial function generator (which are easily a few hundred pounds).
+The project is much simpler (and safer) than using a PC sound card.

-I have been beavering away in CAD working out the location of the external components - I have got the internals worked out already.
-Once I have it completed, I will place the photographs on my site.
+I have been using CAD to plan the location of the external components - I have got the internals worked out already.
+Once I have it completed, I will post the photographs.